Become a local council candidate

 • you have property that is subject to control under the law relating to bankruptcy

-• you have been convicted of any of the criminal offences referred to in the Local Government Act 2020
+• you have been convicted of any criminal offences referred to in the Local Government Act 2020

 • you are member of any Australian state or federal parliament